A gradient flow perspective on McKean-Vlasov equations in econophysics: Kinetic asset exchange models and a thermodynamic second law

-\begin{definition}[Positivity preserving] A kinetic asset exchange is positivity preserving if an initial condition in which each agent has positive wealth evolves so that each agent always has positive wealth. \end{definition}
+\begin{structAssumpt}[Preservation of positivity] The kinetic asset exchange models are positivity preserving: an initial condition in which each agent has positive wealth evolves so that each agent always has positive wealth. \end{structAssumpt}